Category Archives: France

 al18 - 38

 The book talks of another old weir to ‘shoot’ at Villeneuve campsite, but there’s nothing here except a ford with poles marking the car crossing.
 Many of the book’s ‘shoot an old weir’ descriptions are out of date.
 There’s rarely anything more than a line of rounded boulders and a drop of a few inches, making you wonder: ‘was that it?’
-But at Ville Brioude, just before the tall bridge, the book suggests you can shoot a modern concrete weir (above left).
+But at Ville Brioude, just before the tall bridge, the book suggests you can shoot a modern concrete weir (left).
 Good luck with that and those boulders lined along the base.

 al-brioweir

-Finally I was back at the public beach below La Bargesse campsite.
+Finally I was back at the public beach below La Bargesse campsite (45.279097, 3.406962).
 Ahead was the big weir before the red brick rail bridge I’d crossed on the train a few days earlier (left).
 Here again the book now suggests ‘portage right’ and other convoluted options – perhaps a simple left/right mistake?
 Instead you simply take out at the grassy park, river left, walk over a little footbridge and put back in below the weir under the railway bridge and above a shallow rapid.

 Once again, I’m amazed at the true amphibiousness of these packrafts, especially if not hauling camping gear on the trail.
 A long walk to dodge gnarly or closed stages is (potentially) easily done, even carrying an inappropriate kitbag.